dirkpostma/javascript-code-challenges/README.md

 # Prepare code challenge

-This project is meant to prepare an environment to quickly solve javascript code challenge.
+This project is meant to prepare an environment to quickly solve javascript code challenges.

 Goal:

 - be able to solve challenges as quickly as possible
 - prepare tools, e.g. jest
-- exercise debugging, logging
-- exercise common techniues, e.g. sorting, unique array, hash map, loops etc.
+- exercise common techniques, e.g. sorting, unique array, hash map, loops etc.

 ## References